cda-tum/mqt-problemsolver/QUBOMaker/README.md

 - [_Pathfinder_](./src/mqt/qubomaker/pathfinder/README.md): This submodule provides a specialization of the QUBOMaker class for the solution of optimization problems involving the search for paths in a directed graph.
 It provides a large set of pathfinding-related constraints that are used to define individual problem instances.

+The _Pathfinder_ submodule also has a supporting [GUI](https://cda-tum.github.io/mqt-qubomaker/) to further facilitate its use.

 For more details, please refer to:

 <p align="center">